6 Ways Brands Are Driving WOM in the Beauty Industry

 We’ve got a few tips for you on each of these points, plus some solid resources for you to go through.

-One of the best ways to further the success of your brand is to look towards existing and return customers.
+One of the best ways to further the success of your brand is to look toward existing and returning customers.

 After all, existing customers are your brand's biggest fans and, with just a few well-strategized incentives, are very likely to become your biggest advocates.